ohirose/bcpd/README.md

 Brief instructions are printed by typing `./bcpd -v` (or `bcpd -v` for windows) in the terminal window.
 The binary file can also be executed using the `system` function in MATLAB.
-See MATLAB scripts in the `demo` folder regarding the usage of the binary file.
+See MATLAB scripts in the `demo-matlab` folder regarding the usage of the binary file.

 ### Terms and symbols